Learn About The Law

 (d) it is not otherwise reasonably practicable to carry on the partnership's activities and affairs in conformity with the partnership agreement;

-(5) on application by a transferee, the entry by the district court of an order dissolving the partnership on the ground that it is equitable to wind up the partnership's activities and affairs:
+(5) upon a petition brought by a transferee, the entry of a court order dissolving the partnership on the ground that it is equitable to wind up the partnership's activities and affairs:

 (a) after the expiration of the term or completion of the undertaking, if the partnership was for a definite term or particular undertaking at the time of the transfer or entry of the charging order that gave rise to the transfer; or